Tim Conway: 1970–1989: Established work

 In the 1980s, Conway began appearing in a series of satirical how-to videos in which he played a diminutive, dark-haired Scandinavian known as Dorf (a variation on "dwarf"), reprising his goofy Mr. Tudball accent.
 The Dorf character first appeared on the January 3, 1986, episode of The Tonight Show Starring Johnny Carson.
 In that episode, he portrayed a horse jockey.
 Dorf also appeared in the 1987 film Dorf on Golf and later appeared in eight other films on a variety of sports from baseball to auto racing.
 Dorf on Golf was remastered for DVD in 2007.
 In 2010, all of the Dorf films were remastered in a DVD Collection featuring all eight films, a behind-the-scenes with Dorf, and a commentary track by Tim Conway on "The Legend of the Paddle: The Oldie Hollis Story."
 Dorf also appeared on an episode of Tim Conway's Funny America in the summer of 1990, leading an aerobics class on his impossibly short legs.
 In 2009, Conway's Dorf character started "helping" Santa Claus on the website iSpotSanta.
 Each year, Dorf had three sketches; in 2009, he tried to give Santa his Christmas list, failing and accidentally hitting Santa with a golf ball.
 Then, in 2010, he tried to give all of the world's letters to Santa directly using jet rockets to fly to his sleigh, cannonballs, and more.

-Voice work

-In 1973, Conway guest-starred in The New Scooby Doo Movies, voiced himself in the episode "The Spirited Spooked Sports Show".
-In 1999, Conway and his good friend Ernest Borgnine reunited to become the first guest stars of Nickelodeon's SpongeBob SquarePants, voicing the roles of Mermaid Man and Barnacle Boy.
-Series creator Stephen Hillenburg and creative director Derek Drymon visioned the voices of the characters with the two actors in mind from the very beginning, having been fans of their work in McHale's Navy.
-Hillenberg and Drymon directly approached Borgnine and Conway, and the actors both accepted.

-Conway lent his voice to other television shows including The Simpsons, the Disney spin-off Hercules, Lloyd in Space, The Wild Thornberrys, Cybill, The Proud Family, The New Scooby-Doo Movies, WordGirl, Scooby-Doo!
-Pirates Ahoy!, Caillou and What's with Andy?.
-He also narrated The Secret Shortcut in Reading Rainbow and hosted The Flintstones' 25th Anniversary Celebration.

-He also provided the voice of Freddy the Frog in the direct-to-DVD film Garfield's Fun Fest.

-From 2003 to 2010, Conway starred as Hermie in Max Lucado's animated video series, Hermie and Friends along side his co-star, Don Knotts as Wormie.
-His final voice acting role was one of the talking seagulls in The SpongeBob Movie: Sponge Out of Water.